darraghoriordan/darragh-oriordan-com/src/pages/2020/03/06/upgrade-tslint-to-tslint/index.md

 }
 ```

 Next you will need to add the actual config.
 The file should be called `.eslintrc.js`.

-Here is a common one with an example of a rule override.
+Here is a decent starting point for the rules above.
+Add `"the-rule":"off"` in the rules section of the configuration to turn off a rule.

 ```js
 module.exports = {